-Estimating enrollment and allowance costs for the Supply Experiment is not a single act but a continual process, for four reasons.
-First, until general program standards are firmly fixed, assumptions as to eligibility rules and allowance schedules are subject to change in ways that can substantially affect the outcome for a given population.\ Second, until the experimental sites are firmly in hand, our estimates must be based on "illustrative" populations, which may differ from the real ones.
-Third, generally available data for "illustrative" populations are scanty; a considerable expenditure of staff time and money is needed to compile detailed population descriptions and adjust them to reflect current conditions.
-Fourth, our standard housing cost, $R^$ , will not be finally determined until the screening survey has been conducted in each site and its findings have been analyzed.
+Estimating enrollment and allowance costs for the Supply Experiment was not a single act but a continual process, for four reasons.
+First, until general program standards were firmly fixed, assumptions as to eligibility rules and allowance schedules were subject to change in ways that substantially affected the outcome for a given population.
+Second, until the experimental sites were firmly in hand, our estimates had to be based on illustrative rather than actual populations.
+Third, generally available data for illustrative populations were scanty; a considerable expenditure of staff time and money was needed to compile detailed population descriptions and adjust them to reflect current conditions.
+Fourth, our standard housing cost, $R^$ , could not be finally determined until the screening survey had been conducted in each site and its findings had been analyzed.